samharp/kotlin-web-site/docs/topics/opt-in-requirements.md

 ```

 If you publish multiple independent features that require opt-in, declare an annotation for each.
-This makes the use of API safer for your clients: they can use only the features that they explicitly accept.
+This makes using your API safer for your clients because they can use only the features that they explicitly accept.
-This also lets you remove the opt-in requirements from the features independently.
+This also means that you can remove the opt-in requirements from features independently, which makes your API easier
+to maintain.

 ### Mark API elements

-To require an opt-in to using an API element, annotate its declaration with an opt-in requirement annotation:
+To require an opt-in to use an API element, annotate its declaration with an opt-in requirement annotation:

 ```kotlin
 @MyDateTime